hikeventures/hikeventures.github.io/blogs/index.markdown

 My blog, Facebook and Youtube is about adventure, the great outdoors and photography/film.
 There is a lot of pictures, small stories and gear.
 Im on the Woodland Ways two year bushcraft instructors course, an aspiring Mountain Leader and member of BMC and MCofS.
 REC2 certified and a very keen trekker.
 Im especially interested in the Scottish Highlands and will spend a lot of time over the next year, exploring these wonderful hills and making pictures and video while doing so.

-I am also the UK brand ambassador for Rocky S2V #TEAMS2V you can visit on http://blog.rockys2v.com/ambassadors/teams2v-anders/
-I hope you will visit and enjoy my blog, much more will be uploaded.

 <a href="https://www.facebook.com/andersbrogaardadventures"><i class="fa fa-facebook"></i></a>  <a href="https://twitter.com/andersbrogaard"><i class="fa fa-twitter"></i></a>  <a href="https://instagram.com/andersbrogaardphoto/"><i class="fa fa-instagram"></i></a>  <a href="https://www.youtube.com/channel/UCCimG-eeJ31j_ihV5VTPJdg/videos"><i class="fa fa-youtube"></i></a>

 ### <a href="http://blackdogbicycling.blogspot.com">blackdogbicycling.blogspot.com</a>